StraylightSky/graphql_task_frontend/README.md

 If you want to test the vin validation, I used [randomvin](http://randomvin.com/) to generate one.

+### Running the project
+Make sure that the backend API is up and running.
+Then just run the command `yarn start` in this project's root directory

 ### Tests
 Just run `yarn test`